OriginTrail/ot-node/README.md

 This repository contains a work-in-progress code for a network node.
 Please have in mind that code is still __in early alpha version__ developed mostly as a quick proof of concept and although main features will work, there are many limitations.

 We expect __Test Network__ release to be available by the end of Q2 2018 as a beta o our protocol, while __Main Network__ is scheduled for Q3 2018.
-For further information about our roadmap please see our [website](https://origintrail.io/roadmap) and more detailed development roadmap on our [wiki](http://github.com/OriginTrail/ot-yimishiji-pilot/wiki/Roadmap).
+For further information about our roadmap please see our [website](https://origintrail.io/roadmap).

 [Please see our main wiki page for more information](http://github.com/OriginTrail/ot-yimishiji-pilot/wiki/)